Booking & Scheduling · Peterborough

 Exactly what you get

 The system that fixes the central Peterborough pain: bookings off paper and the phone, and guest contacts captured instead of lost.
 One place for slips, cottages, rentals, and tours, with seasonal pricing, minimum stays, and deposits handled automatically.
 Real-time capacity that ends double-booking.
 And every guest captured for the off-season.
-It feeds your CRM so the summer crowd becomes the winter list, syncs with your POS (Point of Sale) system so desk and online bookings never collide, ties into your internal tools for seasonal staff scheduling, and reports through your business intelligence dashboards so you see utilization across the season.
+It feeds your CRM so the summer crowd becomes the winter list, syncs with your POS (Point of Sale) system so desk and online bookings never collide, ties into your internal tools for seasonal staff scheduling, and reports through your business intelligence (BI) dashboards so you see utilization across the season.

 How to choose a developer in Peterborough